5 Best Time Clock Apps For Busy Managers

 There are more scheduling and management tools to note, including:

 - In-app messaging

 Because of its feature set and automation, this is the best time clock app for smaller teams with fewer managers, who are trying to do more with less.
 Large businesses with many employees and many sites use When I Work and the complete feature set, too.

 - Any device, whether it’s an employee’s phone, a computer, or a tablet posted at the entrance, can be a time clock.
 It has a user interface that’s simple and intuitive.

 - Managers can control how and when employees punch in and out, making it easier to control labor costs and track what’s happening.

-- Generates attendance reports, digital timesheets, and other data that you need for workforce management and labor forecasting.
+- When I Work generates attendance reports, digital timesheets, and other data that you need for the best workforce management and labor forecasting.

 - While there is a free trial option, there is no free option.

 - Some employees may not like the photo clock-in option, though this is a setting you can turn on or off, and isn’t required.